Dr Clare Relton FSHom, BA(Hons), MSc, PhD

 I lead the NOSH (NOurishing Start for Health) project.
 This MRC/NPRI funded study is exploring the potential of offering women financial incentives (shopping/supermarket vouchers) to breastfeed, with the aim of increasing breastfeeding in areas where breastfeeding rates are well below the national average.
-This cluster RCT with 10,500 mother and infant dyads is now complete and the result can be read here.
+This cluster RCT with 10,010 mother and infant dyads is now complete and the result can be read here.
 Our findings regarding the experiences and views of mothers and healthcare providers who took part in the financial incentive scheme will be published soon.

 I also lead the Yorkshire Health Study a combined population-based research platform and longitudinal observational study.
 This NIHR CLAHRC Yorkshire & Humber study has over 52,000 respondents and so far has helped efficiently identify and recruit members of the public to more than 20 health research studies.
 This study utilises the 'cohort multiple randomised controlled trial' design, an innovative approach to the design and conduct of pragmatic randomised controlled trials.
 This approach (now known as ‘Trials within Cohorts – TwiCs) is being used by more than 30 studies worldwide.

 Following on from the 1st symposium on the ‘Trials within Cohorts’ approach to trial design, the 2nd symposium on the ethics of the Trials within Cohorts approach was held in November 2016 supported by the Wellcome Trust.

 I welcome PhD applications at any time.
 You are welcome to email me to discuss an idea before making an application through the ScHARR online system.